wfahren/OpenVPN/openvpn-install.md

 ```

-The script will create an .opvn  in the ~/easy-rsa/client-ovpn-file directory; that you will use on the client(s).
+The script will create a .ovpn file in the ~/easy-rsa/client-ovpn-files directory that you will use on the client(s).

-The script has variables that can be changed if you want to store the .opvn file somewhere else, or your certificates and key are in a different directory other than `/easy-rsa`.
+The script has variables that can be changed if you want to store the .ovpn file somewhere else, or your certificates and key are in a different directory other than `/easy-rsa`.

 ```text
 EASY_RSA_DIR="$HOME/easy-rsa"                    # Location of easy-rsa directory